Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 You should now see the tail of the 4 following logs:

-1. The django main.log, that will log everything you log in code with logging.getLogger('main').info or higher logging level
+1. The django `main.log`, that logs everything you log in code with `logging.getLogger('main').info` or higher logging level
-2. The django debug, that will log everything you log in code with logging.debug, only in dev environment
+2. The django `debug.log`, that logs everything you log in code with `logging.debug`, and only in dev environment
 3. The Apache error log
 4. The Nginx error log

-*Note: tail-logs will only work if you ssh with your user, because it requires sudo to Athe pache and Nginx error logs, and the django user on the server does not have sudo permissions.
-For more details about logging see [Coding Refence](coding_ref.md)*
+*Note: tail-logs will only work if you ssh with your user, because it requires sudo to Atpache and Nginx error logs.
+The django user on the server does not have sudo permissions.
+For more details about logging see [Coding Reference](https://github.com/Aviah/one-click-django-docs/blob/master/coding_ref.md)*

-Look closely at main.log.
+Look closely at `main.log`.
 There is a line that says:

 	ProgrammingError: (1146, "Table 'django_db.polls_question' doesn't exist")